-I love these colorful felted hats and scarves.
-The booth uses a simple hat rack to highlight some of this crafter's most eye-catching pieces, plus there's a table with risers to provide more display space further back into the booth, and if you peek under the table covering, you'll see a nice big bucket probably full of extra inventory or craft show survival supplies.
+The booth uses a simple hat rack to highlight some of this designer's most eye-catching pieces, plus there's a table with risers to provide more display space further back into the booth.
+If you peek under the table covering, you'll see a nice big bucket probably full of extra inventory or craft show survival supplies.

 This next hat display booth makes great use of space.
 The gridwalls provide a lot of display area without taking up too much floor space, so customers have plenty of room to browse and try on hats.